Thomas Edison: Submarines

 At the start of the war, Edison attempted several methods for improving submarine detection which failed to gain adoption by the Navy.
-He allowed Miller Hutchinson, to promote his battery technology as a safer solution to lead battery power on submarines.
-An American submarine crew had suffered serious injuries to due one such battery leaking sulfuric acid which mixed with seawater to produce chlorine gas inside the vessel.
-However, the nickle-iron batteries, used by Edison, leak hydrogen gas.
-This was not a problem on automobiles but confined in the submarine becomes explosive.
+He allowed Miller Hutchinson to promote his battery technology as a safer solution to lead battery power on submarines.
+An American submarine crew had suffered serious injuries due to one such battery leaking sulfuric acid which mixed with seawater to produce chlorine gas inside the vessel.
+However, the nickel-iron batteries, used by Edison, leaked hydrogen gas.
+This was not a problem in automobiles, but confined in a submarine it could become explosive.
 In January 1916, while undergoing maintenance with the new Edison test battery there was a hydrogen explosion inside the USS E-2 which killed five men.
-Edison and Hutchinson defended their battery stating that the explosion was due to operator error.
+Edison and Hutchinson defended their battery, stating that the explosion was due to operator error.
 However, many naval officials blamed Edison and Hutchinson for overselling the battery.
 The event derailed sales of the battery but did not destroy Edison's good standing with the navy.